Analysis | The state legislative battles to watch in 2020

 The lay of the land now: Democrats have been gerrymandered out of power here for nearly a decade, but they’re finally at a point where they need to pick up just four seats to win the majority of one chamber.
 And they already have a Democratic governor.

-How that could shape redistricting: Michigan actually is one of a growing number of states with an independent redistricting commission.
+How that could shape redistricting: Michigan is one of a growing number of states with an independent redistricting commission.
 Voters overwhelmingly approved a constitutional amendment in 2018 to assign the map-drawing duties to a group of citizens rather than leave it to politicians.

 But Michigan Republicans have tried to argue the commission is unconstitutional and want to defund it.
 So Democrats would feel more secure having even more control of state government to brace for the political fight they know is coming over these maps, no matter who draws them.

-Interestingly, just over half of House seats can’t be gerrymandered after 2020, largely because of a move toward independent redistricting commissions such as the one voters approved in Michigan, and because of courts forcing a number of states to draw fairer maps, writes Louis Jacobson, a state legislative analyst, in the Cook Political Report.
+Interestingly, just over half of U.S. House seats can’t be gerrymandered after 2020, largely because of a move toward independent redistricting commissions such as the one voters approved in Michigan, and because of courts forcing a number of states to draw fairer maps, writes Louis Jacobson, a state legislative analyst, in the Cook Political Report.

 7. Iowa state House

-The lay of the land now: Republicans control state government in Iowa, but Democrats are trying to flip the state House, which they are four seats away from doing.
+The lay of the land now: Republicans control the state government in Iowa, but Democrats are trying to flip the state House, which they are four seats away from doing.
 Republicans have also made holding onto this chamber one of their top 2020 priorities.

 How that could shape redistricting: Iowa also has an independent commission, but the legislature has influence over approving the maps, and Democrats are concerned that Iowa Republicans, like in Michigan, want to hobble or destroy the independent commission to draw their own maps.
 So they want to gain as much power as possible to prevent that.